 It is this 3rd aspect of archiving your videos and repurposing them that enables you to truly harness the content marketing potential of your live streaming efforts.
 These videos are not only powerful for the inherent SEO benefits of being indexed on YouTube, but also for generating engagement as native uploads to Facebook.

-As co-founder of the upcoming Social Tools Summit, it was an easy decision to make to live stream our event to a global audience that can’t travel out to Boston on May 12 (you can buy live-streaming tickets for the event for $495 here).
+As co-founder of the upcoming Social Tools Summit, it was an easy decision to make to live stream our event to a global audience that can’t travel out to Boston.
 I had a chance to ask our live stream partner for the event, Chad Abbott of Abbson Live, what his advice was for companies to looking to leverage live streaming for events: